[HISTORY: Adopted by the Village Board of the Village of Pleasant Prairie 12-21-2009 by Ord. No. 09-59. Amendments noted where applicable.]

 Plan Commission recommendation.

 Said ordinance shall not be considered by the Village Board prior to the Plan Commission holding the required public hearing and noticing said public hearing pursuant to § 390-5 below.

 The Plan Commission shall recommend the adoption or amendment of a Comprehensive Plan or a component thereof by resolution approved by a majority vote of the entire Commission.
 The resolution shall refer to maps and other descriptive materials that relate to the plan or amendment thereof.

 The Village Board may not enact an ordinance to adopt a Comprehensive Plan, a component of the Comprehensive Plan or any amendment thereto prior to the Plan Commission holding a public hearing after proper notice as specified in § 390-5B below.

-A Class 1 notice under Chapter 985 of the Wisconsin Statutes that is published at least 30 days prior to the hearing held by the Plan Commission.
+A Class 1 notice under Chapter 985 of the Wisconsin Statutes (See exception in Chapter 1, Article III, entitled "Publication and Posting of Notices," of the Village Code.) shall be published at least 30 days prior to the hearing held by the Plan Commission.
 Pursuant to § 66.1001(4)(d) of the Wisconsin Statutes, the Class 1 notice shall contain at least the following information:

 The date, time and place of the hearing.